"How beautiful are the feet of those who bring good news of good things" -Romans 10:15

 ST. PAT'S & SPRING BREAKS

 For nearly 40 years St. Pat’s trips have included ministering at the Baptist Home in Arcadia Valley, Missouri.
 These retired folks just love the visits by our students.
 The TBH Newsletter featured our 2017 visit.
-We will likely include other shorter-drive missions opportunities in the future.
+We hope to include other shorter-drive missions opportunities in the future.

 Throughout the years, God has used student missions to raise up future missionaries, pastors, and strong lay leaders.
 Students gain “front line” experience and make real kingdom impact.
 Summer Missions and Collegiate Disaster Relief Team assignments are for a minimum of 8 (max. of 15) weeks.